trm313/react-firebase/README.md

 # Appendix

 This create-release action is nifty: [https://github.com/actions/create-release](https://github.com/actions/create-release)

+### Enable deployment pipeline through Github

+- Create or update a Github secret called FIREBASE*SERVICE_ACCOUNT*<APPNAME>
+  - Go to Firebase console > Project Settings > Service Accounts > Node.js > Generate new private key > Download file
+  - Go to Github repo > Settings > Secrets > New Repository Secret
+    - Name it FIREBASE*SERVICE_ACCOUNT*<APPNAME>
+    - Paste the entire contents of the service account .json file into the value field
+- Add the normally not committed .github folder into your git repo:
+  - `git add .github`
+  -
+- Any push into main branch will now trigger the pipeline defined in `.github\workflows\main.yml` which will have Github install all dependencies, build the client, and deploy to hosting (only)
+- For now, to deploy functions, trigger `npm run deploy:functions` from local
+  - TODO: Look into `w9jds/firebase-action@master` here - [https://medium.com/mainlycoding-com/automate-firebase-functions-deployment-with-github-actions-ci-a0eb10fa308d](https://medium.com/mainlycoding-com/automate-firebase-functions-deployment-with-github-actions-ci-a0eb10fa308d)
+  -

+### Set any additional Environment variables

+- Copy/rename functions/.runtimeconfig.example.json to .runtimeconfig.json
+- Update it to store local variables for your dev environment
+- Use CLI to update environment variables in Firebase:

 ### (Optional) Expose your local development environment to the web for easier mobile testing (directly on your device)